 The standard of the student's achievement is determined by combining the results of the psychometric exam with the grade average of the matriculation certificate, the preparatory program (Mechina), or the grade in previous university degrees.

-Special admission tracks exist, including affirmative action programs, admissions for leading high-school students, and students of Ethiopian origin.
+Special admission tracks exist, including affirmative action programs and admissions for leading high-school students.
 For details on these programs, see the Hebrew version of the admissions criteria.